Comparison - itis

 *and the ultimate - answering that awful question "do you JUST have the one child?

-And so I seem to be still learning all these years later that comparing myself to others is not healthy or any good for my mental health.
+Comparing ourselves to others is kinda normal but not healthy or any good for our mental health.
 Nor is it good for my child, my family or my business.
 So I forge ahead working on making myself 'better'.
 Better at putting those blinkers on every now and then, better at believing in myself and my work, better at turning the noise of social media off every now and then.

 If you are here in this space with me, let's pay ourselves some respect together and step off the comparison train.
 That platform and beyond is looking really pretty!